visadb/ff8_tthelper/README.md

 # Final Fantasy VIII Triple Triad AI

 This program will autonomously play a game of Triple Triad within Final Fantasy VIII (Steam edition, Windows).
 Game state is read from screenshots and the game is controlled by emulating keystrokes.
 Best moves are determined by a full depth alpha-beta minimax search that maximizes the card difference.
-All rule combinations that contain the Open rule are supported, and **the AI is guaranteed to win the gme if it is possible**.
+All rule combinations that contain the Open rule are supported, and **the AI is guaranteed to win the game if it is possible**.

 [![](http://img.youtube.com/vi/TWLy6QsqN-4/0.jpg)](http://www.youtube.com/watch?v=TWLy6QsqN-4 "AI in action")